loomchild/theo-rails/README.md

 ## Forms

 You can build a `<form>` element in ERB using [ActionView form helpers](https://guides.rubyonrails.org/form_helpers.html).

-In Theo, you can use partials that correspond to the form helpers, for example:
+Theo provides corresponding partials.
+For example:
 ```html
 <form-with-partial model%="widget" data-turbo-confirm="Are you sure?">
   <div>